Trademark Goods and Services

 Your trademark application can include multiple descriptions and classes.
 Registering under multiple classes comes with additional fees, though you can include as many descriptions within a single class as you’d like.

-In other words, your base trademark application fee includes one class ($250 for TEAS Plus, $350 for TEAS Standard).
-Underneath that class, you can include as many descriptions as you want for no additional cost.
-Then, if you add another class, you can do so for an additional base fee.
-You can include as many descriptions related to that class as you’d like.
+In other words, your base trademark application fee includes one class.
+Underneath that class, you can include as many descriptions as you want (up to 1,000 words total) for no additional cost.
+To add another class and corresponding descriptions, you’ll pay an extra $350.

 Can I trademark both goods and services?